open-education-api/oeapi-profile-example/README.md

 ## Generated metadata

-During generation, profile and consumer metadata is added to the generated specification.
+During generation, profile and consumer metadata is added to the generated specification (spec.yaml).

 Example: